eroatta/token/README.md

 This is a technique to split identifiers into their component terms by mining frequencies in large source code bases, and relies on two assumptions:
   1. A substring composed an identifier is also likely to be used in other parts of the program or in other programs alone or as part of other identifiers.
   2. Given two possible splits of a given identifier, the split that most likely represents the developer's intent partitions the identifier into terms occurring more often in the program.
-* **GenTest**: is a splitting algorithm that consists of two parts: generation and test.
+* **GenTest**: This is a splitting algorithm that consists of two parts: generation and test.
 The generation part of GenTest generates all possible splittings; the test part, however, evaluates a scoring function against each proposed splitting.
 GenTest uses a set of metrics to characterize the quality of the split.

 ## Expansion algorithms

 * **Basic**: It's the basic abbreviation and acronym expansion algorithm, which was proposed by Lawrie.
 This algorithm uses lists of words from the source code, a dicctionary and also a phrase list to match a token to the possible expansions.
-* **AMAP**: *TODO*
+* **AMAP**: This algorithm applies an automated approach to mining abbreviation expansions from source code.
+It's based on a scoped approach which uses contextual information at the method, program, and general software level to automatically select the most appropriate expansion for a given abbreviation.
 * **Normalize**: *TODO*

 ## Usage